shenlebantongying/ArtifactCabinet/Languages/python/norvig_lisp/README.md

-# norvig's implementation of scheme.
+Impl of scheme based on <https://norvig.com/lispy.html>

 It is just an environment interpreter.